markschl/seqtool/README.md

 additionally profit from multithreading.

 Compressed files are recognized based on their extension (Example:
-`seqtool . seqs.lz4`).
-Compressed I/O is done in a separate thread by default, which makes reading/writing faster than via the pipe (e.g. `lz4 -dc seqs.lz4 | seqtool . `),
+`st . seqs.lz4`).
+Compressed I/O is done in a separate thread by default, which makes reading/writing faster than via the pipe (e.g. `lz4 -dc seqs.lz4 | st . `),
 with the exception of GZIP on OS X. Reading/writing [LZ4](http://lz4.github.io/lz4) is almost as fast as reading uncompressed input.
 Writing LZ4 is only slightly slower while providing a reasonable compression ratio.
 For files stored on